U-matic

-Unlike most other cassette-based tape formats, the supply and take-up reels in the cassette turn in opposite directions during playback, fast-forward, and rewind: one reel would run clockwise while the other would run counter-clockwise.
-A locking mechanism integral to each cassette case secures the tape hubs during transportation to keep the tape wound tightly on the hubs.
-Once the cassette is taken off the case, the hubs are free to spin.
-A spring-loaded tape cover door protects the tape from damage; when the cassette is inserted into the VCR, the door is released and is opened, enabling the VCR mechanism to spool the tape around the spinning video drum.
-Accidental recording is prevented by the absence of a red plastic button fitted to a hole on the bottom surface of the tape; removal of the button disabled recording.

 Development

-As part of its development, in March 1970, Sony, Matsushita Electric Industrial Co.
-(Panasonic), Victor Co. of Japan (JVC), and five non-Japanese companies reached agreement on unified standards.
-The first U-matic VCRs were released by Sony in 1971.

 The first generation of U-matic VCRs are large devices, approximately 30 in wide, 24 in deep, and 12 in high, requiring special shelving, and had mechanical controls limited to Record, Play, Rewind, Fast-Forward, Stop and Pause (with muted video on early models).
 Later models sported improvements such as chassis sized for EIA 19-inch rack mounting, with sliding rack rails for compressed storage in broadcast environments, solenoid control mechanics, jog-shuttle knob, remote controls, Vertical Interval Time Code (VITC), longitudinal time code, internal cuts-only editing controls, "Slo-Mo" slow-motion playback, and Dolby audio noise reduction.

 U-matic was named after the shape of the tape path when it was threaded around the helical-scan video head drum, which resembles the letter U. Betamax uses a similar type of "B-load" as well.
 Recording time is limited to one hour.
-It initially had a resolution of 250 lines.
+It initially had a resolution of 240 lines.
 Signals are recorded onto the tape using Frequency modulation (FM modulation).

+U-matic tape moves at 3.75 inches per second, and has a tape writing speed of 8.54 meters per second for PAL or 10.26 for NTSC.
+This means that the heads on the drums of U-matic VCRs move across the tape at one of those speeds.
+The drum has two heads, both of which are used for recording video.
+The drum spins at 1500 rpm for PAL or 1800 rpm for NTSC.

+Some of the standards that define the format, are: